AdaCore/ada-spark-rfcs/README.rst

 The aims of this platform are:

-To give visibility on the design process of new features through a modern platform where users can give feedback on the desirability of a feature.
+- To give visibility on the design process of new features through a modern platform where users can give feedback on the desirability of a feature.

-To give an opportunity to people to propose new features/improvements and fixes where they can have a direct connection with AdaCore’s language design team.
+- To give an opportunity to people to propose new features/improvements and fixes where they can have a direct connection with AdaCore’s language design team.

 This platform is centered around *language* changes rather than toolchain improvements.

-There is no guarantee that changes discussed and eventually prototyped & implemented will ever make it into the Ada standard, even though AdaCore will do its best to collaborate with the Ada Rapporteur Group.
+There is no guarantee that changes discussed and eventually prototyped & implemented will ever make it into the Ada standard, even though AdaCore will do its best to collaborate with the Ada Rapporteur Group (ARG).

 AdaCore will commit to discuss changes that it plans on this platform, so that users can give feedback on RFCs.
 It will also make it eventually possible for